-We recognize stock-based compensation expense based on the grant date fair value of stock options granted to employees, officers and directors.
-We use the Black-Scholes option pricing model, with an estimated forfeiture rate, to determine the grant date fair value as our management believes it is the most appropriate valuation method for its option grants.
+The Company recognizes stock-based compensation expense based on the grant date fair value of stock options granted to employees, officers and directors.
+The Company uses the Black-Scholes option pricing model to determine the grant date fair value as management believes it is the most appropriate valuation method for its option grants.
 The Black-Scholes model requires inputs for risk-free interest rate, dividend yield, volatility and expected lives of the options.
+The expected lives for options granted represent the period of time that options granted are expected to be outstanding.
+The Company uses the simplified method for determining the expected lives of options.
+Expected volatility is based upon an industry estimate or blended rate including the Company's historical trading activity.
+The risk-free rate for periods within the expected life of the option is based on the U.S. Treasury yield curve in effect at the time of the grant.
+The Company estimates the forfeiture rate based on historical data.
+This analysis is re-evaluated at least annually and the forfeiture rate is adjusted as necessary.

-Certain of the employee stock options granted by us are structured to qualify as incentive stock options, or ISOs.
-Under current tax regulations, we do not receive a tax deduction for the issuance, exercise or disposition of ISOs if the employee meets certain holding requirements.
-If the employee does not meet the holding requirements, a disqualifying disposition occurs, at which time we may receive a tax deduction.
-We do not record tax benefits related to ISOs unless and until a disqualifying disposition is reported.
+Certain of the employee stock options granted by the Company are structured to qualify as incentive stock options (ISOs).
+Under current tax regulations, the Company does not receive a tax deduction for the issuance, exercise or disposition of ISOs if the employee meets certain holding requirements.
+If the employee does not meet the holding requirements, a disqualifying disposition occurs, at which time the Company may receive a tax deduction.
+The Company does not record tax benefits related to ISOs unless and until a disqualifying disposition is reported.
 In the event of a disqualifying disposition, the entire tax benefit is recorded as a reduction of income tax expense.
-We have not recognized any income tax benefit for its share-based compensation arrangements due to the fact that we do not believe it is more likely than not it will realize the related deferred tax assets.
+The Company has not recognized any income tax benefit for its share-based compensation arrangements due to the fact that the Company does not believe it is more likely than not it will realize the related deferred tax assets.